csbg/Hands-on-Biomedical-Data/day1.md

   select(experiment.ShortName, experiment.Name, experiment.ID, experiment.Description)
 ```

+## Download data and metadata

-Next, have a look at the metadata for this dataset.
+Have a look at the metadata for this dataset.
 ```R
 metadata <- get_dataset_design(gse)
 str(metadata)